Curiosity (rover): Select geochemical discoveries

+In April 2026, scientists announced the discovery of benzothiophene and of benzene rings with amine groups along with other DNA precursors, likely sourced from meteorites, in a sample collected in 2020.

 Media, cultural impact and legacy

-Celebration erupts at NASA with the rover's successful landing on Mars (August 6, 2012).
+A celebration at NASA when the rover successfully landed on Mars (August 6, 2012).

 Live video showing the first footage from the surface of Mars was available at NASA TV, during the late hours of August 6, 2012, PDT, including interviews with the mission team.
 The NASA website momentarily became unavailable from the overwhelming number of people visiting it, and a 13-minute NASA excerpt of the landings on its YouTube channel was halted an hour after the landing by an automated copyright takedown notice from Scripps Local News, which prevented access for several hours.
 Around 1,000 people gathered in New York City's Times Square, to watch NASA's live broadcast of Curiositys landing, as footage was being shown on the giant screen.
 Bobak Ferdowsi, Flight Director for the landing, became an Internet meme and attained Twitter celebrity status, with 45,000 new followers subscribing to his Twitter account, due to his Mohawk hairstyle with yellow stars that he wore during the televised broadcast.